-Stock futures soar on Moderna’s vaccine update
+Dow nears 30K level as COVID-19 vaccine news fuels investor sentiment

 SPACEX LIFTS OFF

-Space stocks will likely see some action after the successful launch of Elon Musk's SpaceX rocket Sunday evening setting the tone for more advances in the industry.
+Space stocks will likely see some action after the successful launch of Elon Musk's SpaceX rocket Sunday evening set the tone for more advances in the industry.
 Virgin Galatic shares were lower Monday morning.

 |Ticker